The Virtual Old High Street – Folkestone

 Big Boys Burgers

 Stalwartly supplying Folkestone with our hot dog and burger needs, the team will be trialing delivery, and collection from the restaurant Sunday-Friday 5-8 & Saturday 12-3 5-8.
-There will be more news on this front as Lockdown 2 progresses.
 Keep in touch with them via their social media and website.

 rennies seaside modern